acrowise/travel-time-rec/README.md

 Besides accuracy, I also want to personalize the recommendation.
 Therefore, I used k-Means clustering on the vectorized TFIDF city reviews to create distinct city groups.

 ### 4. Travel Class Model
 Finally, a class model is generated to combine the clusters and the city rating predictions together.
-The model is represented by the diagram below.
+The model is represented by the diagram above.